Tropical Weierstrass points and Weierstrass weights: Further examples and discussions

-Now suppose more generally that $\Gamma$ is a genus $g$ dipole graph consisting of $g + 1$ edges connecting two vertices, with $g \geq 2$.
-The canonical divisor $K$ has coefficient $g - 1$ on each vertex, and the Weierstrass locus $\Wloc(K)$ consists of the interval $[\ell/g, \, (g - 1)\ell/g]$ on every edge, with $\ell$ the length of that edge.
-Each component $C \subset \Wloc(K)$ has two outgoing directions, and in each outgoing direction, the minimum slope is $s_0^\nu = - (g - 1)$.
-The Weierstrass weight of each component is
+Suppose $\Gamma$ is a dipole graph of genus $g \geq 2$ (also known as a ``banana'' graph), consisting of two vertices joined by $g + 1$ edges, possibly of different lengths.
+The canonical divisor $K$ has coefficient $g - 1$ on each vertex.
+The Weierstrass locus $\Wloc(K)$ consists of the interval $[\ell/g, \, \ell - \ell/g]$ on every edge, with $\ell$ the length of that edge (see Figure~\ref{fig:dipole} for $g = 3$).
+Each component $C \subseteq \Wloc(K)$ has two outgoing directions, and in each outgoing direction, the minimum slope is $s_0^\nu = - (g - 1)$.
+By Theorem~\ref{thm:canonical_weight}, the Weierstrass weight of each component is $g - 1$, and the total Weierstrass weight is $g^2 - 1$, as expected.